Skip to Content

 Space for the hens to roam

-In contract a free range hen can leave her nest or cage, and move around the barn or yard.
+In contrast, a free-range hen can leave her nest or cage and move around the barn or yard.
 Sometimes the birds are allowed free access in and out of the barn and yard, sometimes it’s restricted.

-There is the danger or predatory birds or foxes when raising hens this way.
-Not all farms are equipped with wire fences on the top, and a very sturdy fence out the outside to keep predators away.
+There is the danger of predatory birds or foxes when raising hens this way.
+Not all farms are equipped with wire fences on top and a very sturdy fence on the outside to keep predators away.

 The food is the same for both